c6o/docs/content/guides/collaboration.md

 ### Getting Started

-Creating a Development Profile is as simple as using `czctl` just as you would normally, but appending the `--save-profile [name]` flag.
+Creating a Development Profile is as simple as using `czctl` just as you would normally, but appending the `--save-profile [filename]` flag.

 > [!NOTE]
-> See [CodeZero Overview](/welcome/overview.md) and [Installing CodeZero](/guides/installing) or more information on getting started with the CLI.
+> See [CodeZero Overview](/welcome/overview) and [Installing CodeZero](/guides/installing) for more information on getting started with the CLI.

 #### Examples